Skip to main content

 • Validate the published content

-In this walkthrough, you use Sitecore Command Line Interface (CLI) to publish content from your XM Cloud CM instance, but you can also publish content using the publishing tools available in the Sitecore user interface.
+In this walkthrough, you use CLI to publish content from your XM Cloud CM instance.

 Note